OmicsML/awesome-deep-learning-single-cell-papers/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://github.com/OmicsML/awesome-deep-learning-single-cell-papers/pulls)
 # awesome-deep-learning-single-cell-papers

-This repository keeps track of the latest papers on the single cell analysis with deep learning methods.
+This repository keeps track of the latest papers on single-cell analysis with deep learning methods.
 We categorize them based on individual tasks.

 We will try to make this list updated.
-If you found any error or any missed paper, please don't hesitate to open an issue or pull request.
+If you find any error or any missed paper, please don't hesitate to open an issue or pull request.

+<font color="red">This text is red.</font>
 ## For the foundation model for single-cell, more papers are recorded [[HERE]](https://github.com/OmicsML/awesome-foundation-model-single-cell-papers).

 - [Book](#book)